InvectivusTaco/Solo-Project-Chess-App/README.md

 # Solo-Project-Chess-App
-Using JS, React-Redux, Node, and Express /\\/ Socket.io will now be a strech feature /\\/
+Using JS, React, Node, and Express /\\/ Socket.io will now be a strech feature /\\/

 This is a Solo Project for Codesmith